Saraiki language: Dialects

-Eastern Saraiki: transitional to Punjabi and spoken in the Bar region along the boundary with the eastern Majhi dialect.
-This group includes the dialects of Jhangi and Shahpuri.

 The historical inventory of names for the dialects now called Saraiki is a confusion of overlapping or conflicting ethnic, local, and regional designations.
 One historical name for Saraiki, Jaṭki, means "of the Jaṭṭs", a northern South Asian ethnic group.
 Only a small minority of Saraiki speakers are Jaṭṭs, and not all Saraiki speaking Jaṭṭs necessarily speak the same dialect of Saraiki.
 However, these people usually call their traditions as well as language as Jataki.
 Conversely, several Saraiki dialects have multiple names corresponding to different locales or demographic groups.
 The name "Derawali" is used to refer to the local dialects of both Dera Ghazi Khan and Dera Ismail Khan, but "Ḍerawali" in the former is the Multani dialect and "Derawali" in the latter is the Thaḷi dialect.

 When consulting sources before 2000, it is important to know that Pakistani administrative boundaries have been altered frequently.
 Provinces in Pakistan are divided into districts, and sources on "Saraiki" often describe the territory of a dialect or dialect group according to the districts.
 Since the founding of Pakistan in 1947, several of these districts have been subdivided, some multiple times.

 Status of language or dialect

 In the context of South Asia, the choice between the appellations "language" and "dialect" is a difficult one, and any distinction made using these terms is obscured by their ambiguity.
-In a sense both Siraiki and Standard Panjabi are "dialects" of a "Greater Punjabi" macrolanguage.
+In a sense both Saraiki and Standard Panjabi are "dialects" of a "Greater Punjabi" macrolanguage.
+The term "Saraiki" was first introduced for the Multani, Riasti and Derawali dialects of this "Greater Punjabi" macrolanguage in the 1960s as a result of a sociopolitical movement.
+According to Pakistani politicians such as Hanif Ramay and Fakhar Zaman, the Saraiki linguistic movement was thought to have been pushed by feudal landowners of the Seraiki belt.

 Saraiki was considered a dialect of Punjabi by most British colonial administrators, and is still seen as such by many Punjabis.
 Saraikis, however, consider it a language in its own right and see the use of the term "dialect" as stigmatising.

 A language movement was started in the 1960s to standardise a script and promote the language.
 The national census of Pakistan has tabulated the prevalence of Saraiki speakers since 1981.